MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/using-js-plugin.md

 create a random UUID for `clientId` and `traceId`.

-## How to customize the UI?
+## How to customise the UI?

-You can customize the UI through `--mixpay` parent CSS class.
-It acts like a namespace, will not messing with your website style.
+You can customise the UI through `--mixpay` parent CSS class.
+It acts like a namespace and will not mess with your website style.

 ![Using CSS class to customize the UI](https://developers.mixpay.me/images/js-plugin-class.png)